veerandev/demo/README.md

 Create a AWS EC2 Ubuntu Instance with Python 2.7, open port 80 for HTTP in the security group.

 1. Copy the demo project from GitHub to the Ubuntu instance.
-Note: All the files must be directly under the demo folder.
+NOTE: All the files must be directly under the demo folder.
 2. Navigate to the demo folder.
 Make sure the all the files are properly copied.
-Note: Make sure the 000-default.conf is present.
+NOTE: Make sure the `000-default.conf` is present.
 3. Run `sudo bash install_setup.sh` (you must have root access).
 When prompted to create super user for Django.
 Please type yes and provide password.
 4. Now from your browser go to the public DNS of the Ubuntu instance to access the application.